AliceO2Group/analysis-framework/hyperloop.md

 ## Concept

+The Hyperloop framework is a tool to run and manage analysis trains on AliEn.
+It is based on the concept of the LEGO train system used during Run 2 (you can skip this part if you are a [Run 2 LEGO train expert](#legoexpert).

-## For the Run 2 LEGO train expert.
+## <a name="legoexpert"></a>For the Run 2 LEGO train expert.
 What has changed?
 * There are different webpages for users and train operators:
   1. **My Analyses**, the user will see only _Analyses_ where the user belongs to, this is [defined through JIRA](#joinanalysis).
 The user has writing permits to all elements in this webpage.
   2. **All Analyses** is a read only view of all the _Analyses_ available in the system.
 The only action permitted is [cloning a wagon](#clonewagon).